-- I. General Education Studies for all Majors:

-- A. Communication Skills (six credits): English 1 (or equivalent) Speech 11 (or equivalent)

-- B. Fine Arts and Humanities (six credits): Two unspecified courses

-- C. Social Sciences (nine credits):
+Ge eneral Education Studies for all Majors Hours A. Communication Skills English 1 (or equivalent) Speech 11 (or NUSC equivalent) 6 В. Fine Arts and Humanities Two unspecified courses 6 C. Social Sciences Psychology 1 Economics 11 or Comm.

-Psychology 1

-Economics 11 or Comm.
 Dev. and Appl.
 Ec.
-61

-Sociology 1 or 109 or Social Work 47

-- D. Basic Sciences (24 credits):

-Chemistry 23 (or 31)

-Chemistry 42 (or 141)

-Anatomy and Physiology 19-20 (or equivalent)

-Microbiology and Molecular Genetics 65 or 101

-or Animal Sciences 203

-Biochemistry 201 and 202

-- E. Analytical Sciences (six credits):

-Statistics 111 (or equivalent)

-Computer Science 2 or 3 or

-Community Development and Applied

-Economics 85 (or equivalent)

-- F. Agriculture and Life Sciences Orientation (two credits):

-Agriculture 99, Beginnings

-Agriculture 95, Race and Culture

-- G. Physical Education (two credits): Two unspecified courses
+61 Sociology 1 or 109 or Social Work 47 9 D. Basic Sciences Chemistry 23 (or 31) Chemistry 42 (or 141) Anatomy and Physiology 19-20 (or equivalent) Microbiology and Molecular Genetics 65 or 101 or Animal Sciences 203 Biochemistry 201 and 202 24 E. Analytical Sciences Statistics 111 (or equivalent) Computer Science 2 or 3 or Community Development and Applied Economics 85 (or equivalent) 6 F. Agriculture and Life Sciences Agriculture 95, Race and Culture Agriculture 99, Beginnings 2

-Students planning to attend medical or graduate school should have biology (one year), chemistry (two years), and physics (one year); plus calculus (one year) is recommended.
+\Students planning to attend medical or graduate school should have biology (one year), chemistry (two years), and physics (one year); plus calculus (one year) is recommended.

 II.
-Department Core Requirements for all Majors (17 credits):

-Nutritional Sciences:

-37, Basic Concepts of Food

-38, Basic Concepts of Food Lab

-43, Fundamentals of Nutrition

-44, Survey of the Field

-144, Nutrition in the Life Cycle

-237, Food Safety and Regulation

-242, Advanced Nutrition
+Department Core Requirements for all Majors 17 Nutritional Sciences: 37, Basic Concepts of Food 38, Basic Concepts of Food Lab 43, Fundamentals of Nutrition 44, Survey of the Field 144, Nutrition in the Life Cycle 237, Food Safety and Regulation 242, Advanced Nutrition